 All MPCs feature a built-in internal drive which is actually just a standard micro SD card attached directly to the internal board.
 This houses all the factory content (i.e. Akai’s sound library and demo projects), all user-made plugin presets and custom MIDI progressions and also contains a folder called ‘MPC Documents’ that can be used to store your own projects.

 The biggest issue when using the internal drive for storing your own content is that it is completely invisible when you connect your MPC to your computer.
 This means you cannot easily transfer content to this disk, nor can you access any content already stored on it making it impractical to back up your work or to continue working on standalone projects in controller mode.
-There’s also only limited spare storage space available which often leads to people deleting the factory content which, based on some reports on social media, can make the MPC unstable.

 My advice is to generally consider the internal drive as ‘read only’ and instead use an ‘attached disk‘ for storing your sound library and all your own projects.
 In fact, attached disks are also the only way to add third party MPC expansions to your MPC.